-As an example I’m going to use my Weekend City Break to Belgrade, the capital of Serbia in Eastern Europe.
-I spent 2 days in Belgrade and money wise spent £90.00 there which included my accommodation for 2 nights, meals for 1 and a half days, a taxi to and from the airport and museum entry.
+I’m going to use my Weekend City Break to Belgrade, the capital of Serbia in Eastern Europe as an example.
+I spent 2 days in Belgrade and spent £90.00 there which included my accommodation for 2 nights, meals for 1 and a half days, a taxi to and from the airport and museum entry.
 My flights were £40.00 from London so I spent £130.00 in total on a weekend away exploring a completely new city!
 How good is that!

 Choose dates & a destination based on flight price.